SamuelCabralCruz/cbd/README.md

 ## Important Facts

 - This action will only simplify the integration between your repository and your infrastructure.
-  - Compute standardized folder name
+  - Compute standardized directory name
   - Commenting pull requests with the proper url to the deployed website
   - Upload build to specified S3 bucket
   - Invalidate Cloudfront distribution after deployment